DataDog/integrations-extras/signl4/README.md

 	}
     ```

-You can adapt the parameters according to your need but please leave incidentStatus, s4ExternalId and X-S4-SourceSystem unchanged.
+Adapt the parameters according to your needs, but leave `incidentStatus`, `s4ExternalId` and `X-S4-SourceSystem` unchanged.

 5. Click on **Save** to complete the webhook creation.